30 Years Ago: Garth Brooks Releases His Debut Album

 Brooks, who co-wrote five of the 10 songs on Garth Brooks, admits that he had no idea how much his life would be affected by his freshman project.

 "[I was] definitely scared to death," he acknowledges.
 "I thought the album was very, very innocent.
 And I gotta be truthful with you, every time I hear those songs off the radio or off the album itself, or even when we play them live, I really get that same kind of scared feeling that I had way back in 1988 and 1989."

 Garth Brooks became Brooks' first diamond-certified record, signifying sales in excess of 10 million units.
-The Country Music Hall of Fame member has sold more than 70 million albums in the United States, making him the best-selling solo artist in U.S. history; the singer-songwriter says that he still traces much of his success to his first record.
+The Country Music Hall of Fame member remains the best-selling solo artist in U.S. history; the singer-songwriter says that he still traces much of his success to his first record.

 "That first album is always a big one for any artist," Brooks notes.
 "Without trying to sound egotistical, I'm very proud of my first one."

 Garth Brooks is available for purchase via Amazon.